Kemoh Fadika

-Alhaji Mohamed Kemoh Fadika (born in Bo, Sierra Leone) is a Sierra Leonean diplomat and a former Sierra Leone ambassador to Iran.
+Alhaji Mohamed Kemoh Fadika (born in Bo, Sierra Leone) is a Sierra Leonean diplomat who formerly served as Sierra Leone's ambassador to Iran.
 He was appointed to the position by the country's president Ernest Bai Koroma on June 21, 2008.

 Fadika had served as Sierra Leone's ambassador to Egypt from 1981 to 1983, he also served as Sierra Leone deputy High Commissioner to Nigeria from 1977 to 1981.

+Background

 Fadika was born in Sierra Leone to Muslim parents from the Mandinka ethnic group.
+He came from a family of eight children.